 We tried hopelessly to understand what was happening to him, the doctors didn’t really know either.
-So many questions, no one could answer, so we googled GBS and found GAIN.
+SO many questions, no one could answer, so we googled GBS and found GAIN.

-We contacted GAIN, they helped put us in touch with other people who has had GBS and answered lots of questions including contact with a GBS specialist, we attended a conference and were able to ask lots of questions.
+We contacted GAIN, they helped put us in touch with other people who had had GBS and answered lots of questions including contact with a GBS specialist, we attended a conference and were able to ask lots of questions.

 He was kept in this state for 9 months in his local intensive care, his movement didn’t return, he was frightened and very scared.
 We fought to get him moved to a specialist hospital as we felt he needed a specialist Neurological unit rather than a local hospital who had tried numerous times to get him off the ventilator but each time he lapsed backwards again!

-Calling an emergency meeting with his Consultant, Doctors and Nurses we finally managed to get him moved to Salford Royal, once there the ICU team remarkably managed to get him off the ventilator and breathing on his own and tasting a bit of yogurt with 48 hours!
+Calling an emergency meeting with his Consultant, Doctors and Nurses we finally managed to get him moved to Salford Royal, once there the ICU team remarkably managed to get him off the ventilator and breathing on his own and tasting a bit of yogurt within 48 hours!
 It was a miracle!

 He then spent the next 4 months in the specialist hospital before moving into a rehab hospital for almost 12 months.

 All in all Dad spent nearly 2 years in hospital.
-During this time Dad didn’t get to see his grandchildren very much, as they were not allowed into see him in ICU, but in 2012 Dad returned home not sure what the future would bring.
+During this time Dad didn’t get to see his grandchildren very much, as they were not allowed to see him in ICU, but in 2012 Dad returned home not sure what the future would bring.
 He is still paralysed from the neck down, has to have full care with visits from 2 carers, 4 times a day, John and his wife are now 74.
 His brain function is 100% but his body just doesn’t move.